jpcre2/jpcre2/README.md

 <div id="compile-modifiers"></div>
 ####Compile modifiers:
 Modifiers define the behavior of a regex pattern.
-The modifiers have more or less the same meaning as the [PHP regex modifiers](https://php.net/manual/en/reference.pcre.pattern.modifiers.php) except for `e, j and n` (marked with <sup>*</sup>).
+They have more or less the same meaning as the [PHP regex modifiers](https://php.net/manual/en/reference.pcre.pattern.modifiers.php) except for `e, j and n` (marked with <sup>*</sup>).

 Modifier | Details
 -------- | -------